Snowflake-Labs/sfguide-recommender-pipeline/LAB4.md

     `show external functions;`

-3. Trigger SageMaker training and bulk predictions and get top 10 ratings for each user in our target table.
+3. Create a table `ratings_train_data` with sample rows and an empty table `user_movie_recommendations` that will store the scored results.
+Then we will  trigger SageMaker training and bulk predictions and get top 10 ratings for each user in our target table.

     ```sql
+    create or replace table ratings_train_data as
+    (select USERID, MOVIEID, RATING
+    from ratings limit 10000);

+    create or replace table user_movie_recommendations
+    (USERID float,
+    TOP_10_RECOMMENDATIONS variant);

     select train_and_get_recommendations('MOVIELENS.PUBLIC.ratings_train_data','MOVIELENS.PUBLIC.user_movie_recommendations');
     ```